k8sautom8/macOsMultipassK8S/README.md

 ## 🚀 How to Run the Playbook

-Once all prerequisites are installed, clone this repository and run the playbook:
+🔹 **Once all prerequisites are installed, clone this repository and run the playbook:**

 ```sh